NEW ORLEANS – Lesson learned this preseason: Write off Luke McCown at your own peril.

 And by the way, that runs in the family (see: fellow journeyman Josh McCown, now a starter in Tampa Bay at age 35).

-Despite having spent most of the summer predicting that second-year pro Ryan Griffin would unseat McCown as the Saints’ backup this year, I’ve changed my mind.
+Despite spent most of the summer predicting that second-year pro Ryan Griffin would unseat McCown as the Saints’ backup this year, I’ve changed my mind.

 The last clue was McCown’s terrific finish to a solid preseason during Thursday night’s 22-13 loss to the Baltimore Ravens.
 McCown started and played just one series -- leading the Saints to a touchdown on their opening drive.
 He was a perfect 4-for-4 for 29 yards, including a 3-yard touchdown strike to running back Travaris Cadet.

 Griffin had a nice preseason, too (despite a so-so performance on Thursday).
 Griffin likely has a roster spot as the Saints’ No. 3 quarterback and a future as their backup.